 Is Social Security taxable in Colorado?

 Yes, but only above a certain level.
-Colorado offers a retirement income deduction of $20,000 annually for persons age 55-64 and $24,000 annually for persons age 65 and up.
+Colorado offers a retirement income deduction of $20,000 annually for persons age 55 to 64 and $24,000 annually for persons age 65 and up.
 For married couples, each person can claim the deduction.
-That deduction applies to Social Security, so someone with Social Security income of $17,000, which is close to the average for U.S. households, would not need to pay income taxes on that amount.
+It applies to Social Security, so someone with Social Security income of $18,000, which is close to the average for U.S. households, would not need to pay income taxes on that amount.

 Are other forms of retirement income taxable in Colorado?

 Yes.
-The same deduction described above applies to income from pensions and income from a 401(k) or IRA.
+The same deduction described above applies to income from pensions and distributions from a 401(k) or IRA.

 That $8,000 is combined with any income you have from other sources like wages or salaries and taxed (less other deductions or exemptions) at the Colorado state income tax rate of 4.63%.
 That is a flat rate and applies equally to all levels of income.